Bezrayy/about/README.md

-this is bezrays epic website
+Why are you looking at this